scottslowe/lowescott.github.io/_posts/2006-10-06-openbsd-as-a-simple-nat-router.md

 - UNIX
 ---

 To setup a simple NAT router/firewall using [OpenBSD](http://www.openbsd.org/), use these steps as a general guideline.
 I'm assuming that you have general knowledge of OpenBSD.
+This article applies to OpenBSD 3.9.

 First, configure the network interfaces appropriately.
 Typically, this will involve editing the `hostname.<NIC type>` file.
 In a [VMware ESX Server](http://www.vmware.com/products/vi/esx/) environment, OpenBSD uses pcn0 for the first virtual NIC, pcn1 for the second virtual NIC, etc., so the appropriate configuration files would be `hostname.pcn0`, `hostname.pcn1`, and so forth.